 Diversity management makes everyone more aware of and sensitive to the needs and differences of others.

-Diversity is much more likely o be successful when we see it as everyone’s business than if we believe it helps only certain groups of employees.
+Diversity is much more likely to be successful when we see it as everyone’s business than if we believe it helps only certain groups of employees.

 Attracting, Selecting, Developing, and Retaining Diverse Employees